 The Pony Express officially commenced on April 3, 1860, from St. Joseph, Missouri.
 The entire Pony Express route, which took ten days of predominantly overland travel on horseback covering nearly 2,000 miles, concluded with a rider dismounting his horse for a stint of river transit via a steamship from Sacramento to San Francisco as the final relay leg of the route.
-Thus, the first ever Pony Express rider to reach San Francisco did so via the river steamer, Antelope, which arrived in port at approximately 1:00 a.m. on April 14, 1860.
-In the wee hours of morning, the city of San Francisco welcomed the rider and his horse with a public reception and celebration, as throngs of people eagerly awaited the completion of the first ever westbound journey of the Pony Express.
+Thus, the first ever Pony Express rider to reach San Francisco did so via the river steamer, Antelope, which arrived in port at approximately 1:00 a.m. on April 14, 1860, in the wee hours of morning, the city of San Francisco welcomed the rider and his horse with a public reception and celebration.
+Throngs of people eagerly awaited the completion of the first ever westbound journey of the Pony Express.

 The Pony Express was founded by three men in the stagecoach business, William Russell, Alexander Majors, and William Waddell.
 They sought to create a faster overland route for communication in the years just before the telegraph became accessible to the western half of the nation, especially for the purpose of connecting the western frontier in Missouri with the Pacific coast and the communities that had formed in California after the 1849 Gold Rush.
 Moreover, the Pony Express route was considered vitally important in linking the nation, particularly as there was a risk of California's secession from the Union just before the outbreak of Civil War.
 It was thought by some that the Pony Express could perhaps help to link the nation together.

 At the start of their venture, the founders of the Pony Express acquired 600 of the most stalwart broncos, while placing ads for 75 male riders under age 18 who met similarly strict criteria for bravery.
 Riders had to weigh less than 110 pounds in order to keep the weight burden upon the animals as low as possible.
 The cost of sending one piece of mail from Missouri to California was $5, estimated at approximately $140 by today's standards.
-Riders were commissioned to carry the mail in mochilla (Mexican saddlebags), padlocked to ensure safety from ambushes, which were common, especially in the west.
-Throughout each relay leg of the journey, a rider would dash at full speed for 60-100 miles, before transferring the mochilla filled with mail to the next rider.
+Riders were commissioned to carry the mail in mochila (saddlebags), padlocked to ensure safety from ambushes, which were common in the west.
+Throughout each relay leg of the journey, a rider would dash at full speed for 60-100 miles, before transferring the mochila filled with mail to the next rider.
 Every 10-15 miles, a rider would change horses; thus, each rider would usually ride six horses during his particular leg of the route.

 From April 3, 1860 until October 26, 1861, the Pony Express operated in every kind of weather over frequently harsh terrain, with riders and their horses susceptible to many possible dangers.
 Less that two years after it was founded, the Pony Express officially ceased its operations due to the installation of a system of copper telegraph wires connecting the western U.S. with the Pacific coast, which allowed for quick communication, thereby undermining the need for the Pony Express.
 Although the Pony Express was terminated at the end of October 1861, mail continued to travel by Pony Express during November 1861, until the last batch of letters were delivered.
 Five years after the official end of the Pony Express, rail transportation finally advanced through the Sierra Nevada Mountains, further linking the western U.S. with the Pacific coast.